 How severe is the muscle spasm in my lower back?

-There is no specific grading for the severity of a muscle spasm.
-A good way to determine the severity of the muscle spasm in your lower back, is to look at how much it is influencing your life.
-Are you able to bend, sit, get up to stand, walk, run or exercise?
-A severe lower back muscle spasm is so disabling that simply putting on pants will be excruciating.
+An excellent way to determine the severity of your lower back muscle spasm is to look at how much it limits your activity.
+Can you bend, sit, get up to stand, walk, run, or exercise?
+The lower the required load to perform a motion, the worse the problem.
+A severe lower back muscle spasm is so disabling that simply putting on pants is excruciating.

-What is the difference between a muscle spasm and a muscle strain?
+What is the difference between a lower back muscle spasm and a muscle strain?

-muscle strain is an injury that leads to tears in the muscle tissue and a muscle spasm is a continued, involuntary contraction of a muscle.
-Muscle spasms usually serves as a warning for you to stop doing what you’re doing because it could lead to a muscle strain.
-Lower back muscle spasms can ease with the right treatment, whereas a muscle strain is a tear in the muscle that needs to heal with time.
+muscle strain is physical muscle tissue damage caused by torn fibers, and a muscle spasm is a continued, involuntary muscle contraction.
+Muscle spasms usually serve as a warning to stop doing what you’re doing because it could lead to a muscle strain.
+Lower back muscle spasms can be eased quite quickly with the right treatment, whereas a muscle strain is a tear in the muscle that needs a longer time to heal the injured tissue.

 Our physiotherapists are experts in human anatomy and movement, with the necessary experience to diagnose a muscle spasm or muscle strain in your lower back.
-We fully understand the intricate way muscles work in coordination with each other and can accurately diagnose which muscle has been injured and if any underlying structures in your lower back can cause a muscle guarding reaction.
-Doing a full clinical assessment and getting the necessary information about your pain is the starting point.
+We understand how muscles work in coordination and can accurately diagnose which muscle has been injured and if any underlying structures in your lower back can cause a muscle-guarding reaction.
+The starting point is to do a full clinical assessment and get the necessary information about your back pain.

 X-rays